 - Resource owners will notify PJM via RegulationTesting@pjm.com that they satisfy one of the performance group criteria. - Resource owners will add required information to their data transfer link to PJM.

-4.4.8 Performance Scores for Regulation Resources During a Synchronized Reserve Event event, and for the 10 minutes after the end of the event, the performance scores for all regulating resources in the reserve zone where the Synchronized Reserve Event takes place will be null.
+4.4.8 Performance Scores for Regulation Resources During a Synchronized Reserve Event regulating resources in the reserve zone where the Synchronized Reserve Event takes place will be null.